- What does OpenClassrooms do?

 OpenClassrooms is an online tech bootcamp with courses in software engineering, web development, UX design, data science, project management, business, and human resources.
 Students participate in weekly 1-on-1 mentor sessions and communicate with their peers via the online platform.
 The curriculum includes self-corrected activities, quizzes, projects based on real-world work scenarios, and more.

-To complete the course, students must compile a portfolio and send their work to be reviewed by a jury, which is composed of industry professionals and educators from the field.
+To complete the course, students must compile a portfolio and send their work to be reviewed by a jury of industry professionals and educators from the field.
 If they pass the final review, they receive a diploma.
 If they do not, the jury offers written feedback and gives students the opportunity to revise their work for resubmission.

 In addition, OpenClassrooms offers career coaching after students receive their diploma.
-Students can enroll in “Land Your Dream Job,” a free course where they meet with career coaches 1-on-1 weekly to review resumes, portfolios, job applications, and more for up to 6 months.
+Students can enroll in “Land Your Dream Job”.
+This free course gives them 1-on-1s weekly to review resumes, portfolios, job applications, and more for up to 6 months.

 Who is OpenClassrooms for?